 Hard Isolation

-For example, when “Hard Isolation with or w/o deterministic latency” TE binding requirement is applied for a L2/L3VPN, new Optical Tunnels need to be setup to support dedicated IP Links between PEs and BRs.
+For example, when “Hard Isolation with, or without, deterministic latency” TE binding requirement is applied for a L2/L3VPN, new Optical Tunnels need to be setup to support dedicated IP Links between PEs and BRs.

 The MDSC needs to identify the set of IP/MPLS domains and their BRs.
 This requires the MDSC to request each O-PNC to compute the intra-domain optical paths between each PEs/BRs pairs.